 Do you recognise the Tasmanian mountain in this photo?
-Most would either have no idea which it is; a few might even confuse it with the more famous Cradle Mountain, which is similar.
-If you recognised it as Mt King William 1 (without needing to read the text) ... congratulations.
+Most non-Tasmanians would either have no idea which it is, or else confuse it with the more famous Cradle Mountain, which is similar.
+If you recognised it as Mt King William 1 (without needing to read the text) ... congratulations, you're one of the few.

 The first of three main peaks in the King William Range shares much with Cradle Mountain.
 Both are part of Tasmania's central highlands, of comparable height, similar geology, and are regularly snowcapped in winter.
 Most notable is the strikingly similar shape, at least at first glance.
 However that's where the similarities end.
 Cradle Mountain is a Tasmanian icon which every visitor travels far to get a glimpse of, whereas most of those same visitors drive right past Mt King William 1 without even stopping.